CLIP-DIY: CLIP Dense Inference Yields Open-Vocabulary Semantic Segmentation For-Free: Supplementary material

 \subsection{Foreground-background segmenters}

-In this section, we \OS{provide} more details on the foreground-background segmenters we use in our work.
-We consider the two variants of FOUND~~\cite{simeoni2023found}: we first use the coarse saliency maps produced without self-training\OS{, noted FOUND-bkg in the paper, which corresponds to the set of similar pixels to the least salient} \emph{background seed} pixel in the self-supervised feature space.
-We also use the \OS{quick conv1x1 model, named FOUND in the main paper, which is} self-trained \OS{on only 10,553 images \cite{wang2017learning} and produces more pixel-aligned results.} We refer the reader to the original paper for more details.
+In this section, we provide more details on the foreground-background segmenters we use in our work.
+We consider the two variants of FOUND~~\cite{simeoni2023found}: we first use the coarse saliency maps produced without self-training, noted FOUND-bkg in the paper, which corresponds to the set of similar pixels to the least salient \emph{background seed} pixel in the self-supervised feature space.
+We also use the quick conv1x1 model, named FOUND in the main paper, which is self-trained on only 10,553 images \cite{wang2017learning} and produces more pixel-aligned results.
+We refer the reader to the original paper for more details.

-We also experiment with the \OS{state-of-the-art unsupervised panoptic segmentation} method CutLER~\cite{wang2023cut}.
-It produces a \OS{single} mask per discovered object in a scene.
-Our method however expects \OS{one saliency} map for the whole image.
-Thus, in order to obtain a saliency map we adapt the output of CutLER as follows.
-We run CutLER per image obtaining the binary instance masks $\{\zeta_n \in [0, 1]^{H\times W}\}_{n=1..N}$, with $N$ the total number of output binary masks. \OS{We also extract the confidence scores corresponding to the masks} $\{\sigma_n \in\ \mathbb{R}\}_{n=1..N}$.
+We also experiment with the state-of-the-art unsupervised panoptic segmentation method CutLER~\cite{wang2023cut}.
+It produces a single mask per discovered object in a scene.
+We test CutLER in two different setups.
+First, since our method was designed to take one saliency map for the whole image we adapt the output of CutLER to obtain a saliency map as follows.
+We run CutLER per image obtaining the binary instance masks $\{\zeta_n \in [0, 1]^{H\times W}\}_{n=1..N}$, with $N$ the total number of output binary masks.
+We also extract the confidence scores corresponding to the masks $\{\sigma_n \in\ \mathbb{R}\}_{n=1..N}$.
 Note that the output masks are of the size of the input image.
-We then filter the masks and discard those with a confidence score $\sigma_n < 0.3$ similar to the value on the official CutLER repository \footnote{\url{https://github.com/facebookresearch/CutLER/tree/main}}.
+We then filter the masks and discard those with a confidence score $\sigma_n < 0.3$ similar to the value on the official CutLER repository \footnote{\url{https://github.com/facebookresearch/CutLER/}}.
 We then aggregate the remaining masks into a saliency map $ M_{CUT}$ with:

 such that $M_{CUT} \in \mathbb{R}^{H\times W}$ is a normalized 2D-mask with its maximum value being $1$.